phetsims/qa/documentation/accessibility-bugs-and-behaviors.md

 * VoiceOver may not read aria-live alerts after a change in focus.
 See https://github.com/phetsims/membrane-transport/issues/299.
 * VoiceOver virtual cursor may move unexpectedly when reading dynamic content.
 See https://github.com/phetsims/forces-and-motion-basics/issues/443.
 * When focus is placed on an element that was previously invisible (hidden), VoiceOver may not read the element name.
 See https://github.com/phetsims/build-an-atom/issues/468.
+* VoiceOver may simply fail to read some specific strings in object or context responses.
+See https://github.com/phetsims/number-pairs/issues/438.

 #### 1.4.2: Mobile Safari Bugs